stolar-xyz/star-wars-starships/README.md

 - add a quantity of starship models to your cart and display the total count
 - increase/decrease the quantity of starships by clicking on the appropriate button
 - display the cart in the bottom right corner after scrolling down
+- a button that displays all starships when clicked on

 ## Lighthouse stats